Andrei-XR/simple-auth-php/README.md

 # simple-auth-php
-Projeto de autenticação básica utilizando PHP
+Basic authentication project using PHP.

-First of all, run the script from the .sql file, located in the databse/migrations folder, in your databse.
+First of all, run the script from the .sql file, located in the database/migrations folder, in your databse.